Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators

 With the previous lemma at our disposal we can now prove Theorem \ref{thm.SuffCond2}.

-\proof[Proof of Theorem \ref{thm.SuffCond2}] Since, for all $m\in \mathbb{R}$, we have it is enough to prove the estimate for $\mu_p(|f-m|^q)$ with a suitable choice of $m$.
+\proof[Proof of Theorem \ref{thm.SuffCond2}] It is easy to check that for all $m\in \mathbb{R}$, a.e. we have So it is enough to prove the estimate for $\mu_p(|f-m|^q)$ with a suitable choice of $m$.
 Then, with some $R>0$ and $L>0$ to be chosen later, we have

 For the term $I$, by Lemma \ref{lemma1.2}, we have